demisto/content/Packs/RecordedFuture/Playbooks/playbook-Recorded_Future_IP_Reputation_README.md

 IP address reputation using Recorded Future SOAR Enrichment

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.
+Depends on the recorded futures indicator field; risk rules.

 ### Sub-playbooks
 This playbook does not use any sub-playbooks.